 Dayton International Peace Museum Board of Trustees

-Tom Roberts, Vice Chair
+Tom Roberts, Chair

 Bob Knechel, Treasurer